Ben Sasse: Donald Trump

 In December 2020, when Trump pardoned many people connected to himself, Sasse said, "This is rotten to the core."

 Sasse acknowledged Joe Biden's win in the 2020 presidential election and condemned Trump's efforts to overturn the election results.
 He was the first Republican to criticize Senator Josh Hawley's plan to challenge the results during Congress's count of the electoral votes on January 6, 2021, saying such an action would "disenfranchise millions of Americans" and that it would "point a loaded gun at the heart of legitimate self-government".

+Sasse was participating in the January 6, 2021 certification of the 2021 United States Electoral College vote count when Donald Trump supporters stormed the U.S. Capitol.
+In response, Sasse held Trump responsible for the storming of the Capitol, asserting that Trump "delighted" in the attack and was a "broken man".

+Sasse voted to certify Arizona's and Pennsylvania's electoral votes in the 2020 presidential election.

-Sasse was the first Republican senator to publicly support the second impeachment of Donald Trump, saying that he was willing to consider articles of impeachment because Trump had violated his oath of office.
-Along with six other Republican senators, he voted to convict Trump in his second impeachment trial.
-On May 27, 2021, along with five other Republicans and all present Democrats, he voted to establish a bipartisan commission to investigate the January 6 United States Capitol attack.
+Sasse was the first Republican senator to publicly support the second impeachment of Donald Trump.
+He stated that he was willing to consider articles of impeachment because Trump had violated his oath of office in relation to the January 6 United States Capitol attack.
+After the House of Representatives voted to impeach Trump for the second time, Sasse joined six other Republican senators in voting to convict Trump on February 13, 2021.
+On May 27, 2021, along with five other Republicans and all present Democrats, he voted to establish a bipartisan commission to investigate the January 6 Capitol attack.
 The vote failed for lack of 60 required "yes" votes.

 In February 2021, the Lincoln County Republican Party censured Sasse for his comments about Trump's impeachment.
 The county chair lamented that state law did not allow Sasse to be recalled.
 When the Nebraska Republican Party considered censuring Sasse for his lack of support for Trump, Sasse responded, "Politics isn't about the weird worship of one dude."

 According to FiveThirtyEight, Sasse voted in line with Trump's position 84.8% of the time, less than the majority of his Senate Republican colleagues.